Trying to decide what bathroom tile is right for you? These principles of tile selection will help make the job a lot easier.

 Choose your most expensive tile first

 You may only want to use one tile throughout, and that’s fine, but if you want to use more than one tile choose your favorite first and then determine where you want it to go and how much of it you can afford.
 Since some types of tile can be very pricey you may have to design strategically in order to make it work.
 For example, a high-end tile could go up the wall behind the sink to become a feature or it could simply be used for a niche in a shower wall.
+Choose bathroom tile accordingly to fit your budget.

 Large scale tiles are very trendy right now, and they’re ideal for walls and shower benches (large slabs feel nicer to sit on than itty bitty tiles).
 But unless you have a slip resistant material, it’s better to use small scale tiles for the shower floor as they can help to reduce slip and fall accidents.